 For me, this gorgeous white fluff floating down so gently and quietly from the sky feels like God’s peace itself coming down, covering everything in a hush of beauty; like a balm – I can’t get enough of it!

 Maybe we should move north.
 (HA!)

 A glimpse into our abode for the folks back home … step inside!

-Well, the view from my window has come full circle, all the way from early summer back to winter.
+Well, the view from my window has come full circle, all the way from early summer through autumn and back to winter.

 I don’t think I will ever tire of witnessing the sweep of the seasons, each beautiful and shouting - Glory!